apache/druid/docs/multi-stage-query/reference.md

 the files are assumed relative to the `baseDir`.
 If you provide a `filter`, you must provide the `baseDir`.

-Note that, due to [Issue #13359](https://github.com/apache/druid/issues/13359), the functionality described above is broken.
-Until that issue is resolved, you must provide one or more absolute file paths in the `files` property and the other two properties are unavailable.

 #### Table Function Format

 Each of the table functions above requires that you specify a format.